 By Dr. Paul Jerard, E-RYT 500

-Safety, in practicing and teaching Yoga asanas, is very important.
+Yoga asana safety, during practice and classes, is very important.
 The human machine is designed to move, flex, and bend in very specific ways.
 If you move against that specific design, injury is likely to occur.
 As the practice of Yoga moves into the mainstream, Yoga classes are taught in a variety of settings to different groups of practitioners.

 Yoga Student Diversity